 \section{Introduction}

-Coherent structures at different spatial and temporal scales are a prominent feature of many turbulent fluid flows occuring in nature and in engineering applications \citep{Yaglom1967,Holmes1996,FazleHussain1986}.
-Examples include large-scale vortices, wakes, convection rolls and thermal plumes in Rayleigh--B\'enard convection (RBC) \citep{ahlers2009,Lohse2010}, Taylor rolls in Taylor--Couette flow \citep{grossmann2016high}, jets, travelling waves, very-large scale motions \citep{Hutchins2007a,Smits2011} and low-momentum zones \citep{Meinhart1995} that develop in wall-bounded turbulent boundary layers (BLs).
-These structures are known to have manifold significant effects in turbulent flows, for instance influence on heat and mass transport, the occurrence of extreme fluctuations or enhanced drag due their to interaction with near-wall dynamics in turbulent BLs \citep{Monty2007, Marusic2010a, Katul2019}.
+Coherent structures at different spatial and temporal scales are a prominent feature of many turbulent fluid flows occurring in nature and in engineering applications \cite{Yaglom1967,Holmes1996,FazleHussain1986}.
+Examples include large-scale vortices, wakes, convection rolls and thermal plumes in Rayleigh--B\'enard convection (RBC) \cite{ahlers2009,Lohse2010}, Taylor rolls in Taylor--Couette flow \cite{grossmann2016high}, jets, travelling waves, very-large scale motions \cite{Hutchins2007a,Smits2011} and low-momentum zones \cite{Meinhart1995} that develop in wall-bounded turbulent boundary layers (BLs).
+These structures are known to have manifold significant effects in turbulent flows, for instance influence on heat and mass transport, the occurrence of extreme fluctuations or enhanced drag due their to interaction with near-wall dynamics in turbulent BLs \cite{Monty2007, Marusic2010a, Katul2019}.
 Improving our knowledge of multi-scale spatio-temporal coherence and the underlying physics is of paramount importance as it would lead to a better fundamental understanding of turbulence, specifically in terms of model-building and turbulence control.
 However, the co-existence of several coherent structures makes the identification and the extraction of particular spatio-temporal features difficult, which led to a growing need for data-driven methods designed to identify and extract patterns.

 Modal decomposition, as an umbrella term for a variety of structurally similar methods, identifies structures by decomposing a given dataset in a suitable set of basis functions, or modes.
 Fourier analysis constitutes perhaps the most well-known and widely used example of a modal decomposition technique.
-A more sophisticated example is Proper Orthogonal Decomposition (POD) \citep{berkooz1993proper,podvin1998low,Rowley2004,bailon2012low}, where each mode describes a flow structure according to its energy content.
-However, as the POD modes do not distinguish between different temporal signals, they usually contain more than one characteristic frequency and thus cannot yield information on temporal coherence.
+A more sophisticated example is Proper Orthogonal Decomposition (POD) \cite{sirovich1987pod, berkooz1993proper,podvin1998low,Rowley2004,bailon2012low}, where each mode describes a flow structure according to its energy content.
+However, as the POD modes do not produce a separated and compact signal in frequency space, they usually contain more than one characteristic frequency and thus cannot yield information on frequential coherence.